jamescarruthers/PlotteRXY/Software/readme.md

 You should then be able to run: "vpype read input.svg gwrite output.gcode" to create a gcode file.

-You might want to try "vpype read input.svg linemerge -t 0.1 linesimplify -t 0.1 reloop linesort -t output.gcode" to create more efficient plots.
+You might want to try "vpype read input.svg linemerge -t 0.1 linesimplify -t 0.1 reloop linesort -t gwrite output.gcode" to create more efficient plots.

 You may want to adjust the pen drop time in the .toml file "G4 P0.250" – the P setting adjusts how long the plotter waits for the pen to drop before starting the line.
 "G4 P0.250" means "pause for 0.250 seconds".